 Housing costs in Copiague are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Copiague is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Copiague is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 For the size of the town, public transportation in Copiague is quite heavily used.
 Mostly, people who use it for their daily commute are taking taxis.
 For Copiague, the benefits are reduced air pollution and congestion on the highways.

-In terms of college education, Copiague is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.27% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Copiague is somewhat higher than in the average US city of 21.84%: 26.27% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Copiague in 2022 was $46,392, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $185,568 for a family of four.
 However, Copiague contains both very wealthy and poor people as well.